AntoinePaques/MocktailGPT/example/vanScrapper/README.md

 pnpm run generate
 ```

+The generation uses `mocktail.config.ts` to locate `swagger.yaml` and the output folder.

 The swagger file can be found at `swagger.yaml`.

 Copy `.env.example` to `.env` in the repository root and add your OpenAI credentials if you want real calls.
 Without a key all calls are mocked.